xCDL language definitions

 Language overview

-xCDL originated as a Python representation of the original eCos CDL definitions, which were plain TCL scripts.
-Over time, several changes were made, and the format evolved from XML to JSON.
+The original eCos CDL definitions were plain TCL scripts. xCDL originated as a Python representation of the eCos CDL.
+Over time, several changes were made, and the format evolved, passing via XML and stopping by JSON.

 A very simple xCDL file would look like this: